-Winter might still be a month away, but many parts of the United States can see their first snow during the fall.
+Winter might still be nearly three months away, but many parts of the U.S. can see their first snow during the fall.

 September or earlier